lewisfish/PawlikMorph-LSST/README.md

 Translation and optimisation of SEDMORPH's [PawlikMorph](https://github.com/SEDMORPH/PawlikMorph) IDL code for analysing images of galaxies from SDSS data release 7

-Replicates the ability to prepare images, generate object binary masks and calculate the A, As, As90 asymmetry parameters, and Sersic parameters.
+Replicates the ability to prepare images, generate object binary masks and calculate the shape asymmetry parameters, CAS, gini, M20 and Sersic parameters.

 ## Usage